szgula/continuous_control_DDPG/Report.md

 I also tried random noise with normal distribution - although it's more computational efficient, it slightly decrease performance.

 ######Replay Buffer
 To break temporary correlation during learning I have decided to implement replay memory (RM) and prioritized RM (pRM).
 In pRM, prioritization is based on critic loss: the more "surprised" critic is, the greater chance that this memory will be sampled during learning.
-Although is theory this should increase learning speed, I haven't observed any significant difference and stay with RM.
+Although in theory pRM should increase learning speed, I haven't observed any significant difference and stay with RM.

 At each step of the environment `(state, action, reward, next_state, done)` tuples are computed for each of the 20 agents and added to the replay buffer.
 The code then runs `UPDATE_STEPS` optimization steps with each with a different sample from the replay buffer.
 ######Hyper-parameters